ircdocs/modern-irc/_includes/modern-appendix.md

 A token is of the form `PARAMETER`, `PARAMETER=VALUE` or `-PARAMETER`.
 Servers MUST send the parameter as upper-case text.

 Tokens of the form `PARAMETER` or `PARAMETER=VALUE` are used to advertise features or information to clients.
 A parameter MAY have a default value and value MAY be empty when sent by servers.
 Unless otherwise stated, when a parameter contains a value, the value MUST be treated as being case sensitive.
 The value MAY contain multiple fields, if this is the case the fields SHOULD be delimited with a comma character `(",", 0x2C)`.
+The value MAY contain escape sequences: `\x20` for the space character `(" ", 0x20)`, `\x5C` for the backslash character `("\", 0x5C)` and `\x3D` for the equal character `("=", 0x3D)`.

 If the value of a parameter changes, the server SHOULD re-advertise the parameter with the new value in an `RPL_ISUPPORT` reply.
 An example of this is a client becoming an [IRC operator](#oper-message) and their {% isupport CHANLIMIT %} changing.